 On one of the hottest days in July, we walked the kilometer to Dr. Hamburger’s office.

 We found his tiny office with no trouble, spent quite some time waiting in the suffocating heat of his waiting room, then had an incredibly brief appt, which seemed appropriate.
-He confirmed he would submit Touille, our dog’s ISO chip info to ANIS and get her registered.
+He confirmed he would submit our dog’s ISO chip info to ANIS and get her registered.
 He just needed payment.

-I called his office a couple of times after the appt to follow up, but a woman answered in French each time, we couldn’t communicate, and though I continually asked for the vet by name, she merely said non and hung up.
+I called his office a couple of times after the appt to follow up, but a woman answered in French each time, and we couldn’t communicate.
+I continually asked for the vet by name, but she merely said non and hung up.

 We chalked it up to an odd experience and left it at that.

 Carlos mentioned that his sister-in-law recommended her vet, Dr. Pidoux, though neither knew if he spoke English.
 She and Carlos both provided the vet’s contact information, and Carlos even offered to call the vet’s office since we don’t speak French.

 The vet’s office turned out to be in the tiny village of Villarimboud, only 10 km from here but still a rather complicated and lengthy series of bus transfers.
 It would have been even more so lugging 35 pounds of animals.

 They.
 Were.
 Fantastic.

-One of them scanned the pets, had me wait while he registered them on ANIS to make sure it was complete, did an actual pet exam as well just to make sure they were healthy, gave me tick and heart worm meds for Touille and flea meds for the cats.
+One of them scanned the pets, had me wait while he registered them online on the ANIS website to make sure it was complete, did an actual pet exam as well just to make sure they were healthy, and gave me tick and heart worm meds for Touille and flea meds for the cats.

-I told him my husband and I love both whitewater and flat water kayaking but had sold all 4 of our boats to move here.
-He recommended a paddling shop in a small village nearby, then mentioned a 3 month summer trip he’d done kayaking the entire length of the Danube River, which starts at the confluence of the Brigach and Breg Rivers in Germany’s Black Forest and flows 1785 miles through 10 countries before emptying into the Black Sea.
+I told him my husband and I love both whitewater and flat water kayaking but had sold all four of our boats to move here.
+He recommended a paddling shop in a small village nearby, then mentioned a 3-month summer trip he’d done kayaking the entire length of the Danube River, which starts at the confluence of the Brigach and Breg Rivers in Germany’s Black Forest and flows 1785 miles through 10 countries before emptying into the Black Sea.